 Joseph Priestley was one of the most important pneumatic chemists of the 18th century.
-A contemporary of Joseph Black, Priestley began his studies on gases at age 38 when he moved to Leeds and lived next to a brewery from which he had access to a nearly unlimited supply of 'fixed air.'
+A contemporary of Joseph Black, Priestley began his studies on gases at age

+38 when he moved to Leeds and lived next to a brewery from which he had access to a nearly unlimited supply of 'fixed air.'
 Using some of the equipment shown in this famous drawing from about 1770 (Figure 3), Priestley performed hundreds of experiments on gases and is credited with the discovery of many of the gases that will be prepared and studied in this book.
-He is credited with the discovery and study of nitric oxide (NO), nitrogen dioxide (NO2), nitrogen (N2), carbon monoxide (CO2) carbon monoxide (CO2)
+The tub was for washing linen.
+The inverted jar in the foreground is a beer mug and contains a mouse.
+Priestley is credited with the discovery and study of nitric oxide (NO), nitrogen dioxide (NO2), nitrogen